cjmalloy/jasper/README.md

 there are foreign keys, but no foreign key constraints.
 For example, a Ref may refer to an Origin without requiring that an Origin entity exist.

+The main entity is the Ref, it represents a reference to external content.
+The main field in a Ref is the URL field which can be a link to a web page, or a reference to arbitrary resources predicated on the URL scheme.
+Web content will of course use the http or https scheme.
+To reference a book, one could use the [ISBN](https://en.wikipedia.org/wiki/ISBN) scheme (i.e. `isbn:978-3-16-148410-0`).
+For comments, [Jasper-UI](github.com/cjmalloy/jasper-ui) uses a `comment` scheme followed by an arbitrary ID, usually a UUID (i.e. `comment:75b36465-4236-4d64-8c78-027d87f3c072`).
+For hosting internal wikis, [Jasper-UI](github.com/cjmalloy/jasper-ui) uses a `wiki` scheme followed by the [Wiki Page Name](https://en.wikipedia.org/wiki/Wikipedia:Page_name) (i.e. `wiki:John_Cena`).

 Like the [OSI model](https://en.wikipedia.org/wiki/OSI_model), Jasper’s data model is defined in layers:
 1. Identity Layer
 2. Indexing Layer